vanallenlab/moalmanac-db/utils/README.md

 # Scripts
 ## dereference.py
-`dereference.py` creates a single JSON file for the Molecular Oncology Almanac (moalmanac) database by dereferencing referenced JSON files.
+`dereference.py` creates a single JSON file for the moalmanac database by dereferencing referenced JSON files.
 By default, these are located in the `referenced/` folder of this repository.

 ### Usage
 Optional arguments: